Herat Afghanistan Travel Guide

 Experience rich, slow-cooked Afghan dishes.

-Enjoy seasonal fruits from local markets.
+Enjoy fruits in season from local markets.

-Gluten awareness-free needs or other specific allergens is generally low.
+Awareness of gluten-free needs or other specific allergens is generally low.

 While direct food tours are not available, you can consider general activity platforms for future planning: